TSkips: Efficiency Through Explicit Temporal Delay Connections in Spiking Neural Networks: Introduction

-Deep SNNs offer the appealing combination of rich temporal information processing and computational efficiency, but training them effectively presents unique challenges~\cite{exploringSpk}.
-The combination of multiple time steps with Back Propagation through Time (BPTT), non-differentiable spikes and sparse event data can worsen the vanishing spike problem~\cite{annsnnconversion}.
-To circumvent this, previous works have proposed adaptive LIF neurons with trainable threshold and leak~\cite{adaptivespikenet} and approximate surrogate gradients~\cite{atan, neftci2019surrogate}.
-Other works~\cite{slayer, adaptiveaxonaldelays, learnaxonaldelay} have considered synaptic delays as an additional parameter alongside weights, thus offering a richer representation of the spike patterns present in event data.
-We posit that these learnable synaptic delays only capture spatio-temporal patterns over a short window of time.
-Note, however, event data for speech recognition and optical flow also have long-term temporal dependencies that need to be captured through better spike representation.
+Deep SNNs offer the appealing combination of rich temporal information processing and computational efficiency, but training them effectively presents unique challenges~\citep{pfeiffer2018deep, exploringSpk}.
+The combination of multiple time steps with Back Propagation through Time (BPTT), non-differentiable spikes and sparse event data can worsen the vanishing spike problem~\citep{hagenaars2021self, neftci2019surrogate}.
+To circumvent this, previous works have proposed adaptive LIF neurons with trainable threshold and leak~\citep{fang2021incorporatinglearnablemembranetime, adaptivespikenet, wang2023bioinspired} and approximate surrogate gradients~\citep{atan, neftci2019surrogate}.
+Other works~\citep{slayer, adaptiveaxonaldelays, learnaxonaldelay} have considered synaptic delays as an additional parameter alongside weights, thus offering a richer representation of the spike patterns present in event data.

-In contrast, this work introduces explicit temporal delays in forward and backward skip connections, named temporal skips ({\em \sys}), for SNNs and hybrid ANN-SNN \cite{bestofbothworlds} models. {\em \sys} offer finer control over spike timing, enhance responsiveness to temporal patterns, mitigate vanishing spikes, all while capturing long-term spatio-temporal dependencies for event-based data.
-In addition, our method utilizes adaptive LIF neurons~\cite{adaptivespikenet} that have learnable leaks and thresholds that capture local temporal patterns.
+In contrast, this work introduces explicit temporal delays in forward and backward skip connections, named temporal skips ({\em \sys}), for SNNs and hybrid ANN-SNN~\citep{kugele2021hybrid, bestofbothworlds} models. {\em \sys} offer finer control over spike timing, enhance responsiveness to temporal patterns, mitigate vanishing spikes, all while capturing long-term spatio-temporal dependencies for event-based data.
+In addition, our method utilizes adaptive LIF neurons~\citep{yin2020effective, hagenaars2021self, adaptivespikenet} that have learnable leaks and thresholds that capture local temporal patterns.